nginx/unit-docs/source/news/2024/unit-1.33.0-released.rst

 New configuration options
 *************************

-This release introduces two new configuration options:
+This release introduces three new configuration options:

 #. **listen_threads**